-Getting the one hour of work done before you distract yourself with emails is so good that it feels almost like cheating!
+Getting the one hour of work done before you distract yourself with emails!
 It will allow you to move forward with tasks that have been stuck on your to-do list for a really long time.

 Two words about to-do lists

 While on the topic of to-do lists, they also can be used to improve your time management process.
 However, there’s a small catch.
 To-do lists are great as long as you make sure that the tasks keep disappearing from them.

 Don’t get me wrong, they will help you stay organized and remember about the tasks you need to complete.
 But if you keep adding tasks to the to-do list and never actually complete them, what’s the point of having a to-do list?